fabiao/ggr/readme.txt

   To recompile this game under linux see "linux.txt", to recompile under windows see "windows.txt", to recompile under MacOS see "macos.txt".
-  Thanks to Jérôme Rabas for MacOS porting of Ghouls'n Ghosts Remix.
+  Thanks to JÃ©rÃ´me Rabas for MacOS porting of Ghouls'n Ghosts Remix.

 - History: